 To reduce the effects heavy vehicles have on roadways during the spring thaw, there is a period of reduced loading on certain roads.
 During this time, the maximum weight must not exceed five tonnes per axle.

-The reduced load period runs from approximately March 1 to May 31 but may vary depending on the road conditions.
+The reduced load period runs from approximately mid-March to early June but may vary depending on the road conditions.
 All roads covered by half loading are posted with regulatory signs.

 |Type of Road Restriction||Date Restriction is Lifted|